nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting progress from a student : `del -p`

-Removes the string representing progress from the student with a given student index.
+Removes a progress note from the student at the specified student index.

 Format: `del -p STUDENT_INDEX`

 * Deletes the `PROGRESS` for the student at the specified `STUDENT_INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the student panel.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: